IfLostart2per5/IfLostart2per5/README.md

 # presentation
-Hello! my name is Alexandre Barreto, I'm are 13 years old, and I like too much to program :D
+Hello!
+My name is Alexandre Barreto, I'm 14 years old, I study math, programming and compilers.
+Simple.
+But in some situations I can learn other fields too.

 ## My stack
-I most uses these following languages:
+Currently, I work with these languages:
-  1. Python;
+1. Lua (greater-than-married)
-  2. HTML;
+2. C++/C
-  3. CSS;
-  4. JS;

-and by hobby/fun, I use any language, but, the languages that I use are:
+But I know other languages:

-  1. C;
+1. Python
-  2. C++;
+2. Rust
-  3. Java;
+3. JS (basic)
-  4. C#;
-  5. (on the future) Assembly;
-  6. Shell Script;

-End;

-## My dreams
-I dream to work in a good company, as a software developer, earn my first salary and just be happy ¦D
+4. HTML and CSS (very basic)
+5. Assembly x64 (I need help working with this)

+okay.
+Well, talking about mathematics, I'm targetting calculus, to target into the deeper physics.
+Currently I'm learning the pre-calculus.
+Bye!